w3f/w3f-education/docs/AtoZ/npos.md

 PoW is a consensus mechanism in which miners successfully solve computationally intensive problems to create blocks.
 Anyone with adequate hardware, access to the internet, and electricity can become a miner.
 However, as more miners join the network, the difficulty of mining increases.
 This causes the competition to be centralized toward those who can afford better hardware and pay lower electricity costs.
 Hardware frequently gets improved, constantly rendering even recent machines out of competition, and cheap electricity has a geopolitical implication that makes it difficult for those who live in certain parts of the world where electricity might be expensive to participate in the network as a miner.
 These two aspects have caused the centralization of mining efforts in PoW networks.
 PoS solves these issues.

 1. **Energy efficiency**: PoS is considerably more energy efficient.
-[Recent study](https://www.bloomberg.com/news/articles/2022-02-02/polkadot-has-smallest-carbon-footprint-crypto-researcher-says) done by the Crypto Carbon Ratings Institute Ava Labs found Polkadot to be the most cost efficient PoS blockchain.
+[Recent study](https://www.bloomberg.com/news/articles/2022-02-02/polkadot-has-smallest-carbon-footprint-crypto-researcher-says) done by the Crypto Carbon Ratings Institute commissioned by Ava Labs found Polkadot to be the most cost efficient PoS blockchain.
 2. **Lower barrier to entry**: PoS doesn’t have hardware or energy source barriers; token holders can become validators if they meet the minimum.
 3. **More conducive to decentralization**: simply, it is easier to become a validator in a PoS system; this, in theory, will create conditions for better decentralization.

-Despite the benefits, the minimum amount to stake may only be feasible for some token holders.
-For instance, Ethereum 2.0 has a minimum stake amount of 32 ETH, and Polkadot has a current minimum amount of approximately 300 DOT to become a nominator; however, [efforts](https://gist.github.com/kianenigma/aa835946455b9a3f167821b9d05ba376) to reduce this amount are being worked on.

 **Nominated Proof of Stake**